Saint Drogo: Veneration

 "At Sebourg in Hainaut, around 1186, Saint Druon (Drogon).
 In search of a simple and solitary life, as a shepherd of flocks and then as a pilgrim, he lived for God alone" (Roman Martyrology).
 His feast day is April 16.

-People from Épinoy claimed the body despite the protests of those in Sebourg, who wished to honor him as they had in life.
-However, the farther the cart with the body drove from the church, the heavier it grew until it could go no further.
+At his death, people from Épinoy claimed the body despite the protests of those in Sebourg, who wished to honor him as they had in life.
+However, the farther the cart with the body drove from the church, the heavier it grew until it could go no farther.
 Taking this as a heavenly sign, Drogo's body was returned to Sebourg.
 A cross marks the spot where the cart had stopped.

 The relics of Saint Drogo (Druon) are in the Church of Saint Martin in Sebourg.
 In 1609, Bishop Richardot formally recognized the cult of Saint Drogo by "raising the relics" to the altar, thus approving veneration.
 There is an annual procession of Drogo's relics in Sebourg each Trinity Sunday.
 He is a patron saint of shepherds.

 Although Drogo is now regarded by some as the patron saint of coffee, this patronage is anachronistic.
 There is no evidence that a pilgrim from Flanders in the 12th century had any connection to a drink associated with Ethiopia and the Middle East in the 15th century.
 Author Mark Pendergrast stated in the book Uncommon Grounds: "Though Rhazes and Avicenna may have been writing about some form of coffee, they were not describing our brew.
 It probably wasn't until sometime in the fifteenth century that someone roasted the beans, ground them and made an infusion."